mislavcimpersak/awesome-dev-fun/README.md

 ## Miscellaneous
-- [Filefile](https://github.com/cobyism/Filefile) - A file to keep track of all the files you have in your repo that end in "file" eg. [Filefile](Filefile)
+- [Filefile](https://github.com/cobyism/Filefile) - File to keep track of all the files you have in your repo that end in "file" eg. [Filefile](Filefile)